What is chronic disease?

 Globally, the World Health Organization estimates at least 80% of premature heart disease, stroke, and type 2 diabetes, and over 40% of cancer could be prevented.

-One in three Australians have risk factors for chronic kidney disease and around 1.5 million Australians are unaware they are living with signs of kidney disease.
-Up to 90 percent of kidney function can be lost before any symptoms are experienced, hence why screening and early detection are important.
+1 in 3 Australians have risk factors for chronic kidney disease and around 1.5 million Australians are unaware they are living with signs of kidney disease.
+Up to 90% of kidney function can be lost before any symptoms are experienced, hence why screening and early detection are important.
 Chronic kidney disease costs the economy more than $5 billion per year.

 Coronary heart disease is the leading single cause of death in Australia and costs the health system more than $2.2 billion each year.
 More than 1.4 million Australians are at high risk of having a heart event in the next five years, yet only 30% are receiving guideline-recommended treatment.

 1 in 4 people will experience a stroke in their lifetime, yet more than 80% of strokes could be prevented.
 The estimated economic cost of stroke in Australia exceeded $6.2 billion in 2020.